Elution

-Eluent
+The rate of elution depends on many factors, including the eluent, the stationary phase, the analyte, the pH value, the temperature, etc. Predicting and controlling the elution rates of the analytes is a key aspect of column chromatographic and column electrophoretic methods.

+Definitions

 The eluent or eluant is the "carrier" portion of the mobile phase.
 It moves the analytes through the chromatograph.
 In liquid chromatography, the eluent is the liquid solvent; in gas chromatography, it is the carrier gas.

-Eluate

 The eluate contains the analyte material that emerges from the chromatograph.
 It specifically includes both the analytes and coeluting solutes passing through the column, while the eluent is only the carrier.

-Elution time and elution volume

-The "elution time" of a solute is the time between the start of the separation (the time at which the solute enters the column) and the time at which the solute elutes.
-In the same way, the elution volume is the volume of eluent required to cause elution.
+The elution time of a solute is the time between the start of the separation (the time at which the solute enters the column) and the time at which the solute elutes.

+The elution volume is the volume of eluent required to cause elution.
 The elution volume may be enough information to identify solutes under standard conditions for a known mix of solutes in a certain technique.
 For instance, a mixture of amino acids may be separated by ion-exchange chromatography.
 Under a particular set of conditions, the amino acids will elute in the same order and at the same elution volume.